theonize/Currier/Gloss/Jonah/Jonah.md

 Only Jonah, Isaiah, Elijah, and Elisha are mentioned by Christ [by name].

 Jonah was a patriot (see Ch.
 1 notes).
+- [1Kgs 14] ~ Jonah prophesied that the northern kingdom's territory would expand under Jeroboam II

 Jesus taught of the sign of Jonah (see Ch.
 2 notes).